13 Best Things to do in Manuel Antonio, Costa Rica

 • Order an eSim HERE

-The Dry Season in Manuel Antonio National Park is between December and March, when tourism peaks and Green Season follows from April to November.
+The Dry Season in Manuel Antonio National Park is between December and March, when tourism peaks, while the Green Season follows from April to November.
 However, due to the tropical climate, it is common for it to rain in Manuel Antonio throughout the year.

 The park is fairly humid year-round, and temperatures typically hover around 30°C. September is the wettest month, so animal spotting can be quite difficult during this period.